 Sit back and enjoy the health benefits of this beautiful and delicious breakfast.

 Also, as always, please let me know if you give this recipe a go down in the comments below AND/OR tag @alphafoodie on your creations on Instagram.
 I’d love to know what you think and see your creations.

 Pink Dragonfruit Overnight Oats

 - a couple dragonfruit slices

-- The first thing to do to create these pink dragonfruit overnight oats is to prepare the oats.
-Do this by mixing the rolled oats with the chia seeds, adding the milk and honey ( or alternative sweetener) and stir well.
+- Mix the rolled oats with the chia seeds, add the milk and honey (or alternative sweetener) and stir well.
 Set aside to soak for at least 10 min or, for best results, keep in the fridge overnight.

 - To prepare the yogurt topping, mash the dragonfruit and mix it well with the yogurt.
-You could also blend the fruit is wanting a really smooth consistency.
+You could also blend the fruit if wanting a really smooth consistency.

 - To stick the dragonfruit on the side of the jar, just make sure that you cut a really think slice and the jar needs to be dry.